 Beth's assessment of the month seems so simple, yet I had never thought about February in that way until the moment she spelled it out for me.
 I decided to act on her suggestion and send notes of thanks and encouragement to Will and Hallie's teachers, and then, as I sat at my desk writing these notes, I realized Beth's words could apply to other professions and populations as well.

 February is hard.
-For months, postal carriers have been braving subzero temperatures to deliver our mail.
+For months, postal workers have been braving inclement weather to deliver our mail.
 City employees have been plowing, salting, and sanding their way through massive snowfalls and freezing rain to keep our roadways safe.
 Doctors and nurses have been dealing with the worst flu epidemic in decades while trying to promote health and healing.
 Those with Seasonal Affective Disorder, depression, and/or anxiety may have been struggling more than usual to survive these dark days.